tylerdotrar/ShellcodeLoaderPS/README.md

 ## Load-Shellcode.ps1 Usage

-> Every script should hopefully be excessively documented, so plese refer to the source code for other examples.
+> Every script should hopefully be excessively documented, so please refer to the source code for other examples.

+_(Note: the current `Load-Shellcode.ps1` is old and worse than the standalone scripts; monolithic wrapper coming real soon)_
 ```
 Usage: Load-Shellcode [options]